fatiujubril/cybersecurity-portfolio/projects/01-m365-phishing-incident-response/README.md

 - Alert on inbox rule creation and modification
 - Alert on first outbound phishing email from a user
 - Perform periodic mailbox rule audits

+> Screenshots are intentionally limited and selected to demonstrate key decision points rather than exhaustively document every action.

 ## Evidence Index